 Recently, Currey & Company’s president, Brownlee Currey, spent some time overseas visiting our factories in Asia.
-Below he shares a story from his trip which gives insight into the attention to detail and workmanship that goes into our vast product line.
+Below he shares a story from his trip which gives insight into the attention to detail and workmanship that goes into our vast product line, his fascination with the alignment of the panes that make up the Buckminster chandelier a fun read.

 Some things will never be easy.